-In 2019, the Parent Company granted a first legal charge in favour Press Association Pension Fund (1992) over its freehold interest in property at Bridgegate, Howden.
+In 2020 the Parent Company granted a first legal charge in favour Press Association Pension Fund (1992) over its freehold interest in property at Bridgegate, Howden.
+Following completion of the buy-out of the Scheme, this charge was waived in the year.